 Dogs are a fantastic addition to the Lake District and there is so much to explore in the towns, tarns and mountains that dominate our beloved region.
 However, if you are planning to bring your pooch to the Lakes, there are a few factors you should consider in terms of both the environment and the hotel you stay in.

 Every year, people try to force their dogs up some of the biggest mountains in the Lake District.
 While some dogs are working breeds well accustomed to exercise, others may not enjoy long walks and the hazards of hillwalking.
-If you are going to bring your dog to the Lake District, try easier walks such as Sale Fell rather than Scafell Pike – and ensure they are properly protected against the elements.
-Doggy boots and other pieces of equipment may be necessary.
+If you are choosing a dog friendly hotel to take advantage of the nearby walks, why not try easier walks such as Sale Fell rather than Scafell Pike?
+Make sure your pup is properly protected against the elements – doggy boots and other pieces of equipment may be necessary.

 Dogs in the Lake District are often exposed to harsh temperatures, especially when taken up into the mountains.
 If you are bringing your dog for a walk and it has a short coat, it is always worth bringing some extra weather protection – just in case.